Text and typography

 Source

-Use word-break to change how words should be “broken” when they would overflow the line.
-By default, the browser will not split words.
+Use word-break to change how words should be "broken" when they would overflow the line.
+By default, the browser won't split words.
 Using the keyword value break-all for word-break will instruct the browser to break words at individual characters if necessary.

 Change text alignment